Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Results

 \subsubsection{Experiment}

-Here, we test some of our predictions experimentally.
-Figure\,\ref{fig:experiment_results}.a, shows the experimental setup used.
-A 404.8\,nm pump laser is focused in the center of a 20\,mm long PPKTP nonlinear crystal (NLC).
-After the SPDC process, the pump is blocked by a long-pass filter (LPF) and the central plane of the NLC is mapped with a telescope into the spatial mode detection system with a 4-f system with 10x magnification.
-Signal and idler photons are split by a polarizing beam splitter (PBS) and routed to different detection systems.
-To detect different spatial modes, we use the multiplane-light conversion technique consisting of spatial light modulators (SLM´s) and 3 planes and single mode fiber coupling\,\cite{Sevilla:2024_SpectralLG}.
-After fiber coupling, one photon is sent to a monochromator (Andor Kymera 193 i, FWHM $\approx30$\,pm) and then both photons are detected with single-photon avalanche diode (SPAD) and click and coincidence counts are recorded by a time tagger.
+Here, we test several of our predictions experimentally.
+Figure\,\ref{fig:experiment_results}\,(upper left) shows the experimental setup used.
+A 404.8\,nm pump laser is focused at the center of a 20\,mm-long PPKTP nonlinear crystal (NLC).
+After the SPDC process, the pump is removed with a long-pass filter (LPF), and the central plane of the NLC is imaged onto the spatial-mode detection system using a 4-f system with 10x magnification.
+The signal and idler photons are separated by a polarizing beam splitter (PBS) and routed to different detection arms.
+To detect different spatial modes, we employ the multiplane light conversion (MPLC) technique consisting of spatial light modulators (SLMs), three phase planes, and single-mode-fiber coupling\,\cite{Sevilla:2024_SpectralLG}.
+The MPLC was previously characterized, showing a nearly mode-independent efficiency ($\approx 0.4$) and a visibility of $0.91$ for the first 21 LG modes; we refer the reader to Ref.\,\cite{Sevilla:2024_SpectralLG} for further details.
+After fiber coupling, one photon is sent to a monochromator (Andor Kymera 193i, FWHM $\approx 30$\,pm), and both photons are detected with single-photon avalanche diodes (SPADs).
+Single and coincidence counts are recorded using a time tagger.
+No correction was applied to the data in the measurements reported below.

 In the first experiment, we set the pump's focusing waist to \( w_\mathrm{p} \approx 20 \, \mu\text{m} \) and projected the signal and idler into Gaussian modes with three different waist parameters: \( w_\mathrm{s}=w_\mathrm{i}\approx 10, 30, \) and \( 50 \, \mu\text{m} \).
-The spectrum for each configuration was recorded, as shown in the top-right plot in Fig.\,\ref{fig:experiment_results}, where the starred points represent the experimental data and the solid line indicates the theoretical prediction.
+The spectrum for each configuration was recorded, as shown in the upper-right plot in Fig.\,\ref{fig:experiment_results}, where the starred points represent the experimental data and the solid line indicates the theoretical prediction.
 Notably, the measurements align with the previously mentioned effects associated with tighter focusing, including the central wavelength shift and asymmetry.